 Ehlinger leads No. 12 Texas past Oklahoma State 36-30

-Ehlinger had his third four-touchdown passing game of the season for the Longhorns (3-1, 1-0), who had lost four in a row to the Cowboys.
-Texas also had lost its last five home games in this series dating back to 2010.

-The Texas defense held Oklahoma State’s two big offensive weapons – running back Chuba Hubbard and wide receiver Tylan Wallace – mostly in check.

-Hubbard, the nation’s leading rusher coming into the night, ran for 121 yards and two touchdowns but averaged just 3.3 yards per carry.
-Hubbard twice got stuffed short near the goal line on key drives for the Cowboys early and late.
+The Longhorns held Chuba Hubbard, the nation’s leading rusher coming into the night, to 121 yards on 37 carries and a long run of 13 yards.
+He scored twice but was also stuffed near the goal on key drives early and late.

-Wallace, who came into the game tied for the national lead with six touchdown receptions, didn’t find the end zone against the Longhorns and had just two catches in the second half.
+Tylan Wallace, who came in tied for the national lead with six touchdown receptions, didn’t find the end zone against the Longhorns and had just two catches in the second half.

-“The two guys were really had to stop, I thought we did an admirable job of it,” Texas coach Tom Herman said.
-“That’s about as good as you’re going to do against those two guys.”
+“The two guys were really hard to stop, I thought we did an admirable job of it”, Herman said.
+“That’s about as good as you’re going to do against those two guys. …We gave up big plays but bowed our backs when our back was against the wall.””

-Hubbard’s second touchdown got the Cowboys (3-1, 0-1) within a touchdown with 1:37 to play, but Texas recovered the onside kick and killed the clock when Ehlinger ran 29 yards on third down.
+Hubbard’s second score got the Cowboys within a touchdown with 1:37 to play, but Texas recovered the onside kick.
+After two short runs, Ehlinger scrambled to his right to get the last first down Texas needed.

+Ehlinger finished with 281 yards passing and had three touchdown passes in the second quarter, including a 73-yarder to Brennan Eagles.

 Texas’ Keaontay Ingram rushed for 114 yards.
 His spinning, tackle-breaking 26-yard reception set up a touchdown that gave Texas a 13-point lead early in the fourth quarter.